What is the Most Absorbable Type of Magnesium in the Body?

 Nano Magnesium

-Nano magnesium refers to a form of elemental magnesium that has been mechanically broken down into microscopic particles using a process called nanoparticle synthesis; this may radically improve the absorption of magnesium
+Nano magnesium refers to a form of elemental magnesium that has been mechanically broken down into microscopic particles using a process called nanoparticle synthesis.

-As evident in our reviews, many people who have struggled to reach optimum magnesium levels, or experienced unpleasant sideaffects of higher dose traditional supplements, have found that nano magnesium offers an unparalleled way to supplement this core mineral.
+As evident in our reviews, many people who have struggled to reach normal or optimum magnesium levels, or experienced unpleasant side effects of higher dose traditional supplements, have found that nano magnesium offers a useful way to supplement this core mineral.

 How are Magnesium Supplements Absorbed in the Body?

-Once absorbed, magnesium is transported to the liver, where it is stored until the body needs it.
-The liver regulates the magnesium levels in the body and releases it as needed.
-Magnesium that is not absorbed or needed by the body is eliminated through the kidneys in the urine.
+Once inside the body, absorbed magnesium is transported to the liver, where it is distributed or stored according to the body's needs.
+Any magnesium that is not absorbed or required is excreted through the urine by the kidneys.

 Of course, nano magnesium is small enough to be absorbed directly into the body through the mucous membranes without needing the small intestine.
 For this reason, it is entirely different from any other market supplement.